Tips On How To Housetrain Your Dog

 He may be looking at you or the door.
 Laying down or sitting up straight.
 He may be silent or lets out a bark.
 He may even scratch at it a few times.

-- Restlessness and Whining.
-A dog may become restless when she has a strong urge to relieve herself.
-If she seems to be pacing around, back and forth near the door, or whining for no reason, she may be trying to tell you something.
+A dog may become restless when they have a strong urge to relieve themselves.
+If they seem to be pacing around, back and forth near the door, or whining for no reason, they may be trying to tell you something.

-If you notice this change in her behavior, especially if you know she has had a lot to eat or drink, take her out immediately.
+If you notice this change in behavior, especially if you know they have had a lot to eat or drink, take them out immediately.

-- Sniffing and circling.
 You've may have noticed right before your dog goes, he will sniff an area he intends to use as a toilet.
-If he's sniffing the floor, moving back and forth, or starts circling, he mostly likely has to go out.
+If he's sniffing the floor, moving back and forth, or starts circling, he most likely has to go out.

-- He's staring at you.
 My Shih Tzu Max does this.
 He just sits down in front of me wherever I am, and just stares at me.
-It took me quite some time to realize why he was doing that.
-He has a pretty calm personality.
-So it wasn't unusual for him to just be "in the moment," and appear to be taking in the scenery.
+It took quite some time to realize why he was doing that.
+He has a pretty calm, laidback personality so it wasn't unusual for him to just be "in the moment" and appear to be taking in the surroundings.

-In time and with good observation you will begin to pick up the cues your dog gives you when he needs to go out.
+In time and with good observation you will begin to pick up the cues your dog gives you when they need to go out.

-And always be ready to praise him for letting you know he had to go.
+And when they do always be ready to praise them for letting you know they had to go.